sjgiorgi/VLA_webapp/README.txt

   What is it?
   -----------

-  The Virtual Lab Assistant is designed to be an intelligent Electrical Engineering laboratory assistant.
-The goal is to introduce students to, and guide them through theory and simulations BEFORE entering the lab, where they will be exposed to hardware.
-This should give them a better understanding of the hardware and free up the instructor to focus more on presenting the hardware and debugging any problems.
+  Open laboratory allows students to access the engineering labs 24/7.
+  The Virtual Lab Assistant (VLA) is a software tool currently under development by Temple University’s Control, Sensor, Network, and Perception (CSNAP) laboratory to support open laboratory.
+The VLA project aims to create an interactive and intelligent framework for laboratory course work.
+VLA is a new way to present laboratory work to students, and features an intelligent help module and a circuit recognition module.
+This project is sponsored by the NSF.

   The Latest Version
   ------------------

   LASTEST COMMIT:
-  - added a Lab test
+  - added a Lab test to each lab
-  - added prerequisites
+  - added prerequisites to each course

   PREVIOUS COMMITS:
   - finished Rulebase search (now includes synonyms in search)